shtrausslearning/Deep-Learning-Projects/Hummingbird species & gender classification/readme.md

 ### 3 | Project goal

-- The ultimate goal is to have a classification system that can address such the above stated varieties in an image & correctly distinguish very similar bird species, it should be deployable at any feeder, which is important to the continued monitoring of hummingbird species and bird  migration patterns.
+- The ultimate goal is to have a <code>classification system</code> that can address such the above stated varieties in an image & correctly distinguish very similar bird species, it should be deployable at any feeder, which is important to the continued monitoring of hummingbird species and bird  migration patterns.

 ### 4 | Model Exploration

-- In this study, we'll be looking at creating a few <code>classification</code> models
+- In this study, we'll be looking at creating a few <code>classification</code> models:
-  - Create a base convolution neural network (CNN) model & test its performance
+  - Create a base convolution neural network (CNN) model & test its performance (**Section 7**)
-  - Find the best augmentation combination using the same CNN model
+  - Find the best augmentation combination using the same CNN model (**Section 8**)
-  - Use the combination of augmentations that resulted in the best performance & test different pretrained models, find the best performing model
+  - Use the combination of <code>augmentations</code> that resulted in the best performance & test different pretrained models, find the best performing model (**Section 9**)
-  - If the pretrained models outperform the base CNN model, use them for inference on unseen data
+  - If the pretrained models outperform the base CNN model, use them for inference on unseen data (**Section 10**)

 ### 4 | Configuration File